Brolæggerstræde 5: August Vogelius and the 1860 census

 In 1857, August Vogelius leased Jacobsen's small beer brewery in Brolæggerstræde.
 Vogelius was a relative of Jacobsen's wife Laura.
 He had already worked for the past six years at Carlsberg Brewery.
-The buildings were again too small and outdated to compete with Rabeshave and Tvedes Bryggeri which had opened outside the city.
+The buildings were again too small and outdated to compete with Rabeshave and Tvedes Bryggeri, which had opened outside the city.
 Vogelius therefore ended up starting his own brewery at Tabneks Allé with Jørgen Christian Hauberg as a silent partner under the name A. Vogelius' Bryggeri (A. Vogelius' brewery).
 Jacobsen assisted Vogelius in the planning of the new brewery on Rahbejs Allé.
 The buildings were designed by Jens Eckersberg.
 The brewery started operating on 14 August 1861.

 The architect Johan Daniel Herholdt was among the residents of the building in the from 1856 to 1859.
 His next home was a villa constructed to his own design at Ewaldsgade 9.

 No. 76 (Brolæggerstræde 5) was home to 25 residents at the 1860 census.
 August Wogelius resided on the second floor with his wife Jens Christensen and the brewery workerer Jens Nielsen.
 Otto Dantzen, a bookkeeper, resided on the second floor with his wife Elisa Dantzen, their eight children (aged three to 17) and two maids.
-Viggo Collstrup, a doctor at the Royal Ingeneering Corps, resided on the first floor with his wife Hanne Collstrup, their fister daughter Petrea Hansen and one maid.
+Viggo Collstrup, a doctor at the Royal Ingeneering Corps, resided on the first floor with his wife Hanne Collstrup, their foster daughter Petrea Hansen and one maid.
 Nicoline Severine Tage, widow of a General War Commissioner, resided on the ground floor with one maid.
 Jens Olsen, a barkeeper, resided in the basement with his wife Ole Jensen Worm and two male servants.

 No. 75 (Knabrostræde 9) was home to another 29 residents at the 1860 census.
 Lars Hansen, a flour merchant (widower), resided on the ground floor with his wife Ane Cathrine and their two children (aged eight and 10).
-Thomas Christian Teil, a retired justitsrådm resided on the first floor to the left with his housekeeper Ane Jensen.
-Cark Rejnholdt Jensen, a surveyor, resided on the first floor to the right with his Wilhelmine Mathilde and their one-year-old daughter.
-Lars Jørgensen, a royal leckey, resided on the second floor to the left with his wife Anna Christine.
+Thomas Christian Teil, a retired justitsråd, resided on the first floor to the left with his housekeeper Ane Jensen.
+Cark Rejnholdt Jensen, a surveyor, resided on the first floor to the right with his wife Wilhelmine Mathilde and their one-year-old daughter.
+Lars Jørgensen, a royal lackey, resided on the second floor to the left with his wife Anna Christine.
 Rasmus Carl Lund, a widower with means, resided on the second floor to the right with his son Carl Knud Lund and his housekeeper Johanne Jørgensen.
-Berent Kruse, a bookbinder, resided on the third floor to the left with his wife Johanne Jensine, their seven-tear-old son and one lodger.
+Berent Kruse, a bookbinder, resided on the third floor to the left with his wife Johanne Jensine, their seven-year-old son and one lodger.
 Jochum Melchior, a customs assistant, resided on the third floor to the right with his wife Anne Dorothea and their 19-year-old daughter Adolphine Theodora.
-Jens Jensen. a servant, resided in the basement to the left with his wife Anne Severine and their two daughters (aged nine and 12).
+Jens Jensen, a servant, resided in the basement to the left with his wife Anne Severine and their two daughters (aged nine and 12).
 Jens Jensen, a workman, resided in the basement to the right with his daughter Emilie.